Call Now - We Answer 24/7

 How Much Does a New Central AC Cost by Square Footage?

 If your air conditioner is getting older, breaking down, or struggling to keep up in the summer heat, the first question most homeowners ask is simple: how much does a new central AC unit cost?
-For many central Illinois homes, a new central air conditioner installed typically falls somewhere between $4,000 and $10,000+, depending on home size, system size, equipment efficiency, ductwork condition, electrical needs, and installation requirements.
+For many central Illinois homes, a new central air conditioner installed typically falls somewhere between $7,669 and $18,415, depending on home size, system size, equipment efficiency, ductwork condition, electrical needs, and installation requirements.
 The fastest way to start ballparking your number is by home size.

-• 1,000-1,200 sq ft home, usually around 2-2.5 tons: $4,000-$5,500
+• 1,000-1,200 sq ft home, usually around 2-2.5 tons: $7,669-$14,580

-• 1,200-1,500 sq ft home, usually around 2.5-3 tons: $4,500-$6,500
+• 1,200-1,500 sq ft home, usually around 2.5-3 tons: $8,157-$14,976

-• 1,500-2,000 sq ft home, usually around 3-3.5 tons: $5,500-$7,800
+• 1,500-2,000 sq ft home, usually around 3-3.5 tons: $8,944-$16,558

-• 2,000-2,500 sq ft home, usually around 3.5-4.5 tons: $6,500-$9,200
+• 2,000-2,500 sq ft home, usually around 3.5-4 tons: $9,600-$16,752

-• 2,500-3,000 sq ft home, usually around 4.5-5 tons: $7,500-$10,500
+• 2,500-3,000 sq ft home, usually around 4-5 tons: $10,229-$18,415

 These are typical installed price ranges for many central Illinois homes in 2026.
 Your final price depends on your home layout, ductwork, electrical, equipment match, refrigerant line condition, thermostat needs, and the actual installation requirements.
 A proper estimate should include more than just replacing the outdoor unit.
-It should account for the outdoor condenser, indoor coil, refrigerant lines, thermostat, permits when required, old-system removal, and making sure the system is properly sized for your home.
+It should account for the outdoor condenser, indoor coil, replacement of refrigerant lines, thermostat, permits when required, old-system removal, and making sure the system is properly sized for your home.
 Want a tighter quote for your actual home?
 Call Trouble Free Heating, Cooling & Plumbing at (309) 347-5309 or request a free in-home estimate.

 How Do You Estimate AC Cost From Your Home's Square Footage?

 Here is a simple way to get a rough starting point.
 Step 1: Find your conditioned square footage.
-This is the heated and cooled part of your home, not the garage, unfinished basement, or storage areas.
+This is the heated and cooled part of your home, not the garage, unfinished below ground basement, or storage areas.
 Step 2: Divide the square footage by roughly 500 to 600 to estimate general AC tonnage.
 For example, a 1,800 sq ft home may land around a 3 to 3.5 ton system.
 Step 3: Multiply the rough tonnage by about $1,800 to $2,400 per ton for a general installed price range in central Illinois.
 Using that math, a 1,800 sq ft home may fall somewhere around $5,400 to $8,400 depending on the final system, ductwork, and installation details.
 This is only a starting point.
 Final sizing should not be based on square footage alone.
 A proper quote should include a Manual J load calculation or equivalent sizing review, because windows, insulation, ceiling height, shade, ductwork, and home layout all affect the right system size.
 See our companion guide on what size AC unit you actually need.

 What Makes the Price Go Up or Down?